Submissions

 Images/Figures/Tables

 Images should be of good resolution quality, submitted in JPEG file format, and uploaded together in a single ZIP file.
 File names should read: "FigureXX.jpg" with "XX" referring to the image's order in the manuscript and on the caption sheet.
 Do not embed images in your document.
-Author submitting images must also upload a separate caption sheet detailing all caption content.
+Please use the phrase "(See Figure XX)" in your manuscript to specify where an image should be referenced.

-Please use the phrase "(See Figure XX)" in your manuscript to specify where an image should be inserted.
-Please submit captions as a seperate document, and clearly identify which images they refer to.
+Authors submitting images must also upload a separate caption sheet.
+The caption sheet should be submitted as a Word document, with a unique caption for each image.
 Captions should include a brief description of the image, the image source, and acknowledgement of right to reproduce (if applicable).

 Image Permissions

 It is standard practice in academic journals to require authors to obtain written permission to reproduce any images.
 Authors are not required to provide image permissions at time of submission, but should be prepared to solicit permissions immediately upon manuscript acceptance.
-Please be aware, securing image permissions can be a time consuming process, and authors should investigate feasibility of obtaining permissions prior to submission.
-ROMchip does not provide financial support for permissions and reproduction costs.
-If you have questions regarding how to solicit image permissions, or whether an image you want to include requires written rights for reproduction, please contact the Managing Editor.

-Review for Article manuscripts is a two-tiered process.
-First, the Editors review submissions to evaluate whether a particular manuscript is suitable for consideration in relation to the scope, mission, and aims of the Journal.
-Manuscripts judged unsuitable for consideration in ROMchip will be rejected without peer review.
-If a manuscript demonstrates a solid fit, it will move to the next stage and be reviewed by two anonymous peer reviewers.
-The author will not be identified to the reviewers and the reviewers will not be identified to the author.
-Peer review will be provided by members of the editorial board and/or additional experts pending manuscript subject matter.
-Peer reviewers advise on the originality, rigor, and criticality of a manuscript; the editors decide on publication based upon these reports.
+Peer reviewers advise on the originality, rigor, and criticality of a manuscript; the Editorial Group makes a publication decision based upon these reports.
 Manuscripts will either be accepted, recommended for publication upon revision, or rejected.
-In cases where the Editors accept a paper subject to revisions, the author will normally be asked to complete all revisions by a specific deadline.
-The revised manuscript will be subject for further review based upon the discretion of the Editors.
-Manuscripts that require substantial revisions will not be considered for publication.
+In cases where the Editorial Group accepts a paper subject to revisions, the author will normally be asked to complete all revisions by a specific deadline.
+The revised manuscript will be subject for further review based upon the discretion of the Editorial Group.

-Specific Submission Guidelines for Interviews and Materials
+Specific Submission Guidelines for Interviews, Materials, and Translations

 Special Note for Interviews: Interviews may be published as a co-authored work by both the interviewer and the interviewee, should both parties desire that.
 Interviewer and interviewee should be listed as first and second author, respectively.